fb pixel

 Christopher has a strong educational background, including Doctoral studies in English Literature and Creative Writing, a Master’s Degree in English, and a Bachelor of Arts Degree in English and History.
 He also has a background in Mass Communications and Public Relations/Marketing.

-He has been successful in winning scholarship offers from prestigious schools and has won over $100,000 in grants and scholarships.
-He brings real-world personal experience that resonates well with today’s students.
+He has successfully won scholarship offers from prestigious schools and over $250,000 in grants and scholarships.
+His real-world personal experience resonates well with today’s students.